Field Trip on Saturday, March 25, 2023, Hidden Springs Preserve Plant Survey #7, 9:30am

 • Go through Florence, take the TX 138 exit (you will be near the City of Florence’s water tower with the bison on it), and then turn left onto TX 138.

-• Continue straight through the four-way stop at the intersection with Business 195, and after a little over two miles, turn right onto CR 224.
+• After a little over two miles, turn right onto CR 224.

 • After about half a mile, at the fork in the road, bear to the left and stay on CR 224.
 Note that a car GPS system may indicate that you should bear to the right – this is incorrect.